Welcome to the

 In 2015, a high priority of the IOA was the restructuring of its foundation, the Motyka Dannin Osteopathic Educational Foundation (Motyka Dannin Foundation).
 With the reorganization, we have set a goal of raising $100,000 by May of 2017, and offering our first $10,000 forgivable loan in the same year.
 Please consider a contribution as one of your annual donations.
 Donation Form.
 Donate Stock Shares.
 Donate Online.

-Mark your calendars now and plan to attend the Indiana Osteopathic Association's 119th Annual Spring Update to be held May 20 - 22, 2016, at the French Lick Resort, in French Lick and West Baden.
+Mark your calendars now and plan to attend the Indiana Osteopathic Association's 35th Annual Winter Update to be held December 2 - 4, 2016, at the Sheraton Hotel at Keystone Crossing, in Indianapolis.
 Download brochure.
 Register online.
-An optional preconference OMT workshop is being offered on Thursday, May 19, for an additional fee.
+An optional preconference OMT workshop is being offered on Thursday, December 1, for an additional fee.
 Download brochure.
 Register online.
 Book your room early.
-Make your reservation via the internet at www.frenchlick.com or call (888) 936-9360 and use the group code 0516IOS.
+Make your reservation via the internet at https://www.starwoodmeeting.com/Book/IOA35 or call (888) 627-7814l.

 Can't make it, but still need credits.
 Get your CME live, from anywhere.
 See IOA CME online offerings.
 Designated topics now available for AOA category 1-B CME credit.
 Choose from a variety of online events and start earning credit today.
 CME Online Catalog.
 View My CME Online.